 Upon receiving a request, the parish/school may always say "no" without consulting the Office of Catholic Schools or the Office of the Chancellor.

-If the location is amenable to the request, provide the following to the Office of Catholic Schools and the Office of the Chancellor:
+If the parish/school agrees to the use, the Office of Catholic Schools will outline the information needed to proceed.